 Doris is survived by daughter, Virginia Marie Morelli, son, Robert N. Smith, III, daughter, Nancy Jeanne and son-in-law, Terry Long, son, Kent Smith and daughter-in-law, Jill, children by marriage, Marjorie Rooks and David Rooks, 12 grandchildren and several great-grandchildren.
 She is also survived by brother, Dallas Wolfe, Jr. and wife, Jean, and sister, Kathleen Wolfe-Orescanin, and numerous nieces and nephews.

 She was preceded in death by her husband, Almyr Rooks, her parents, a brother, William Paul Wolfe, her first husband, Robert N Smith, Jr. and a great- granddaughter, Elania Canady.

 Family will receive friends at Burke Funeral Home in Rowlesburg on Saturday May 18, 2019 at 2 pm for a Celebration of Life for Doris Rooks.

 In lieu of flowers, the family requests that donations be sent to: Rowlesburg Revitalization Committee, Inc. (RRC), P.O.
 Box 135, Rowlesburg.
 WV 26425 or your favorite charity.

 Browning Funeral Home is assisting the family with cremation services .

-To plant a tree in memory of Doris Jeanne (Wolfe) Rooks, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Doris Jeanne (Wolfe) Rooks, please visit our floral store.